 Mr. Natirboff was one of three trial attorneys (led by one of his former law partners) who obtained the highest eminent domain jury verdict in Florida State court history – $67 million – in the case of Jacksonville Port Authority v.
 Jax Maritime Partners, et al. (2008).
 Mr. Natirboff has also succeeded in winning multiple inverse condemnation actions in trials against government entities, both as lead counsel and as a trial team member, resulting in over $8 million of compensation for private property owners.

-The Law Office of D. Mark Natirboff, P.A., was selected by U.S. News & World Report in their Best Lawyers, Best Law Firms publication in the top category of Best Law Firms (Tier 1) for Eminent Domain and Condemnation Law for 2013, 2014, and 2015.
-Mr. Natirboff was also selected for inclusion in the publication The Best Lawyers in America for 2014 and 2015 in Eminent Domain and Condemnation Law.
+The Law Office of D. Mark Natirboff, P.A., was selected by U.S. News & World Report in their Best Lawyers, Best Law Firms publication in the top category of Best Law Firms for Eminent Domain and Condemnation Law for 2013 to 2020.
+Mr. Natirboff was also selected for inclusion in the publication The Best Lawyers in America for 2014 to 2020 in Eminent Domain and Condemnation Law.

-Mr. Natirboff was chosen to be placed in the category of Best Lawyers, for 2013, 2014 and 2015 in the field of Eminent Domain and Condemnation Law, by Jacksonville Magazine.
+Mr. Natirboff was chosen to be placed in the category of Best Lawyers, for 2013 to 2020 in the field of Eminent Domain and Condemnation Law, by Jacksonville Magazine.

 In addition to having represented hundreds of eminent domain and private property rights’ clients in Florida, Mr. Natirboff is a frequent lecturer and author on eminent domain and private property rights law.
-Mr. Natirboff co-authored Chapter 17 of the practitioner’s guidebook entitled Florida Eminent Domain Practice And Procedure, the Ninth Edition (2014), the Eighth Edition (2012), and the Seventh Edition (2008), published by the Florida Bar.
+Mr. Natirboff co-authored Chapter 17 of the practitioner’s guidebook entitled Florida Eminent Domain Practice And Procedure, Eleventh Edition (2019), Tenth Edition (2017), Ninth Edition (2014), Eighth Edition (2012), and Seventh Edition (2008), published by the Florida Bar.

 ● Eminent Domain.